 This blog post will cover the general steps for filing a claim for workers’ compensation in Ohio if you work for a private.
 Public employees, such as those who work for a state, local or federal government agency, must follow a different procedure that will not be covered in this blog post.

 It is important to note that filing for workers’ compensation can be a complex process and that your unique situation may require a different approach.
-Because of this variability, it is important that you contact a knowledgeable Ohio workers’ compensation attorney who can give you personalized answers to your questions.
+Because of this variability, it is important that you contact a knowledgeable Cincinnati workers’ compensation attorney who can give you personalized answers to your questions.

 Filing a claim